elastic/kibana/README.md

 This tools is for anybody who is working on a codebase where they have to maintain multiple versions.
 If you manually cherry-pick commits from master and apply them to one or more branches, this tool might save you a lot of time.

-`backport` is a CLI tool that will let you backport commit(s) interactively and then cherry-pick and create pull requests automatically. `backport` will always perform the git operation in a temporary folder (`~/.backport/repositories/`) separate from your working directory, thereby never interfering with any unstages changes your might have.
+`backport` is a CLI tool that will let you backport commit(s) interactively and then cherry-pick and create pull requests automatically. `backport` will perform all git operations in a temporary folder (`~/.backport/repositories/`) separate from your working directory, thereby never interfering with any unstages changes your might have.

 **Features:**

 - interactively backport one or more commits to one or more branches with an intuitive UI
+- ability to see which commits have been backported and to which branches
+- ability to customize the title, description and labels of the created backport PRs
-- will never run `git reset --hard` or other git commands in your working directory - all git operations are handled in a separate directory
+- all git operations are handled in a separate directory to not interfere with unstaged files
+- Conflicts are handled gracefully, and hints are provided to help the user understand the source of the conflict
 - backport a commit by specifying a PR: `backport --pr 1337`
 - list and backport commits by a particular user: `backport --author john`
 - list and backport commits by a particular path: `backport --path src/plugins/chatbot`
 - list PRs filtered by a query: `backport --pr-filter label:backport-v2` (will list commits from PRs with the label "backport-v2")
-- forward port commits: `backport --sourceBranch 7.x --branch master` (will forwardport from 7.x to master)
+- forward port commits: `backport --source-branch 7.x --branch master` (will forwardport from 7.x to master)
 - backport merge commits: `backport --mainline`
-- ability to see which commits have been backported and to which branches
-- customize the title, description and labels of the created backport PRs

 ## Contributing